truenas/middleware/docs/developer/frontend/flux.rst

 Output
 ^^^^^^

-The React View submits events, data, and requests to the Users Middlware Utility Class.
-In the example of the Users View, if a user account is edited - for example, if its email address is changed - upon saving, the updated user object is sent to the Users Middleware Utility Class.
-The React View is ignorant of what will then happen to the user, and does not register a callback or perform any followup actions.
-When the user is updated, or an error occurrs, it will be communicated through the same subscription to the Flux Store described above.
+The React View submits events, data, and requests to the Middleware Utility Class.
+In the example of the Groups View, if a group is edited - for example, its name is changed - upon saving, the updated group object is sent to the Groups Middleware Utility Class.
+The React View is ignorant of what will then happen to the group, and does not register a callback or perform any followup actions.
+When the group is updated, or an error occurrs, it will be communicated through the same subscription to the Flux Store described above.